JPranav795/Pranav_Pranav_HW2/README.md

 # Pranav_Pranav_HW2
-This repo is for the HW2 of the  multimedia authoring class.- by __Pranav Jain__
+This repo is for the HW2 of the  multimedia authoring class.- by __Pranav Pranav__

 # About-
 As we already know what _WWE_ is.